TechPreacher/teams_notifier/README.md

 # Teams Notifier 🚨

-A macOS alert light application that monitors Microsoft Teams for new chat messages and mentions, providing visual and audio notifications.
+A macOS alert light application that monitors Microsoft Teams for new chat messages and urgent notifications, providing visual and audio notifications.

 ## Features

 - **Visual Alert Light** - A small, always-on-top window that looks like an alert light
   - 🟢 **Green** = All clear, no pending notifications
   - 🟡 **Yellow (pulsing)** = New chat message
-  - 🔴 **Red (flashing)** = You were mentioned
+  - 🔴 **Red (flashing)** = Urgent notification (mentions, priority messages)
 - **Notification Counter** - Shows the number of pending notifications
-- **Sound Alerts** - Different sounds for chat vs mention notifications
+- **Sound Alerts** - Different sounds for chat vs urgent notifications
 - **Menu Bar Icon** - Quick access from the macOS menu bar
 - **Reset Button** - Acknowledge notifications and return to idle state